 Yes it can.
 An ABLE account can be transferred, without tax consequence, if the new Beneficiary is a sibling of the old Beneficiary and has a disability that qualifies them to be an Eligible Individual.
 Otherwise, the transfer would be a Non-Qualified Withdrawal subject to federal and state income taxes on the earnings and an additional 10% federal tax.
 The annual contribution limit restricts the amount placed in the new Beneficiary’s account.

 Yes.
-The maximum yearly contribution limit is currently $14,000.
-It is a per account limit; so no matter how many people contribute, the maximum per year from all sources cannot exceed $14,000.
-This limit is set by federal law and is tied to the amount that can be excluded from federal gift taxes (currently $14,000); so it may be increased from time to time as a result of inflation.
+The maximum yearly contribution limit is currently $15,000 (however, additional contributions may be permitted for employed account owners).
+It is a per account limit; so no matter how many people contribute, the maximum per year from all sources cannot exceed $15,000.
+This limit is set by federal law and is tied to the amount that can be excluded from federal gift taxes (currently $15,000); so it may be increased from time to time as a result of inflation.
 There is also a maximum value that your account can have.
 Currently that is $511,758.
 By law, the maximum value is the same maximum that a PA 529 College Saving Account can have, which may also increase as a result of tuition inflation.

 No federal means-tested benefits will be affected -- with the exception of some special Supplemental Security Income (SSI) limitations (see below).
 Your ABLE program account funds do not count against you for purposes of determining your eligibility for any federal means-tested benefits.
 For example, if you have $5,000 in your ABLE account, that $5,000 does not count as an asset for purposes of determining your eligibility for means-tested federal benefits programs, such as SSI or Medicaid (Medical Assistance).
 Similarly, funds in your ABLE account will not affect your eligibility for Pennsylvania means-tested benefits if they are health or disability related benefits or state student financial aid.